AdobeDocs/experience-manager-cloud-service.es-ES/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 >[!NOTE]
 >
->Si recibe un error similar al siguiente `The Subject of an intermediate certificate must match the issuer in the previous certificate.
+>Si recibe un error similar a `The Subject of an intermediate certificate must match the issuer in the previous certificate.
 The SKI of an intermediate certificate must match the AKI of the previous certificate.`, es probable que haya incluido el certificado de cliente en la cadena de certificados.
 Asegúrese de que la cadena no incluya el certificado de cliente e inténtelo de nuevo.

 ## Errores de certificado {#certificate-errors}